hughjonesd/doctest/README.md

 ### `@expect`

-`@expect` takes the next expression and writes an expectation for it.
+`@expect` takes the expression below and writes an expectation for it.

 ``` r
 #'